 - Time span.
 A TrustScore gives more weight to newer reviews, and less to older ones.
 The most recent review holds the most weight, since newer reviews give more insight into current customer satisfaction.

 - Frequency.
 Businesses should continuously collect reviews to maintain their TrustScore.
 Because the most recent review holds the most weight, a TrustScore will be more stable if reviews are coming in regularly.

-We use a Bayesian average in the calculation of the TrustScore to ensure that a company with few reviews starts off with a more balanced average TrustScore, instead of an extremely high or low score based on only a low volume of reviews.
-This means that in all TrustScore calculations we automatically include the value of 7 reviews worth 3.5 stars each.
-As the company collects more reviews this becomes a smaller factor in the calculation of the overall TrustScore.
+- Bayesian average.
+We use a Bayesian average in the calculation, to make sure that a business with fewer reviews starts off with a balanced TrustScore.
+This means that we automatically include the value of 7 reviews worth 3.5 stars each in all TrustScore calculations.
+As a business collects more reviews, this becomes a smaller factor in the calculation.

 From TrustScore to star rating

-After the calculation, the TrustScore is then visualized into the overall star rating.
-Using standard mathematical rounding rules, the star rating will be rounded up or down to half or full stars, depending on the calculation of the TrustScore.
+After the calculation, a TrustScore is then visualized into a star rating from 1 to 5 stars, including half stars.
+Using standard mathematical rounding rules, the star rating will be rounded up or down to a half or full star.

 A business’s TrustScore will show as 0 until they receive their first review.

 Where can I find the TrustScore?

 A business’s TrustScore is located at the top of their business profile page on Trustpilot.

 Asking for reviews can lead to a higher TrustScore and star rating